 A brick fireplace is one of those cozy home features many folks covet.
-But if the one in your abode doesn't reflect your taste and décor, it can feel more like an eyesore than a desirable architectural feature.
+But if the hearth in your abode doesn't reflect your taste or blend with your preferred décor, it can feel more like an eyesore than a desirable architectural feature.

 Embrace Exposed Brick

 In this one-bedroom apartment decorated by Facet 14, an exposed brick fireplace and wall combo bring on the cozy.
 Furniture and decorative accessories in vibrant colors look stunning next to unpainted brick.
 Here. the two blue velvet chairs and pink wall art enliven the space.Continue to 2 of 32 below.

 02 of 32

 Give it a German Smear

 If you love the look of time-worn brick reminiscent of centuries-old European homes, consider giving your fireplace the German smear treatment.
 It's a faux antiquing technique that uses wet mortar to give brickwork a big dose of Old World charm.Continue to 3 of 32 below.

 Fake the look of Staffordshire blue brick with an ingenious idea from The Suburb Experiment.
 Paint a red brick fireplace a deep shade of matte blue.
 When the first coat of paint dries, apply a color wash and then quickly wipe it off with a clean, dry towel.
 To make the wash mixture, mix one part blue paint and one part white paint with four parts of water.Continue to 4 of 32 below.